AI-generated

 Facts

-Juliane Baier-Nickel is a non-resident German citizen who serves as the President of JUBANITEX, Inc., a domestic corporation engaged in the manufacture and sale of embroidered textile products located in Makati City.
+• Respondent Juliane Baier-Nickel is a non-resident German citizen and President of JUBANITEX, Inc., a domestic corporation.

 Arguments of the Petitioners

-Petitioner argued that since respondent is the President of JUBANITEX, any remuneration she received from the corporation should be construed as payment for her overall managerial services as President, not as compensation for a distinct and separate service as a sales commission agent.
+• Any remuneration from JUBANITEX should be construed as payment for her overall managerial services as President, not as a separate sales agent.

 Arguments of the Respondents